WEST HAM UNITED

 Fullkrug (Wilson)

-West Ham United recorded their first Premier League victory at the City Ground since 1996 with a stunning 3-0 win over Nottingham Forest.
-Captain Jarrod Bowen did the damage again, turning in a Crysencio Summerville delivery with six minutes remaining, and then on 88 minutes, his fellow attacker Lucas Paquetá showed his cool, calm composure by drilling a spot-kick past Matz Sels.
-Callum Wilson stepped off the bench to put the seal on proceedings in stoppage time and register his first goal for the Club in what were late, late heroics in the East Midlands.
+West Ham United claimed their first Premier League win at the City Ground since 1996 with a superb 3–0 victory over Nottingham Forest.
+Jarrod Bowen broke the deadlock late on, turning in Crysencio Summerville’s cut‑back on 84 minutes, before Lucas Paquetá calmly converted an 88th‑minute penalty.
+Callum Wilson then sealed the points in stoppage time with his first goal for the Club.

 Nottingham Forest: